aws-samples/analyzing-social-media-video-using-ml/README.md

 The IAM role that you are using to run the notebook will require access to the following services:

-- Amazon SageMaker to deploy and utilise endpoints (.eg. policy AmazonSageMkaerFullAccess)
+- Amazon SageMaker to deploy and utilise endpoints (.eg. policy AmazonSageMakerFullAccess)
 - Amazon Transcribe (e.g. policy AmazonTranscribeFullAccess)
 - Amazon Rekognition (e.g. policy AmazonRekogntionFullAccess)
 - Amazon Bedrock (e.g. policy AmazonBedrockFullAccess)